Workers' Compensation

 Your notification must be in writing and specify:

-• The type of injury suffered.
+- The type of injury suffered

 If you fail to inform your employer of your injury within 30 days, you may be ineligible for workers’ compensation benefits.

-What If My Claim Were Denied?
+What If My Workers' Compensation Claim Was Denied?

 Unfortunately, workers’ compensation claims are sometimes denied.